-White Mesa Area Bike Trails is a 7.6 mile loop trail located near San Ysidro, NM and is rated as difficult.
+White Mesa Area Bike Trails is a 7.6 mile loop trail located near San Ysidro, New Mexico and is rated as difficult.
 The trail is primarily used for hiking, road biking, and mountain biking and is accessible year-round.

 Relatively easy hike, beautiful views.
 Bring plenty of water, it can get hot and there is virtually no shade.